 Planning and Strategy

-The Planning stage involves strategizing all the aspects of the website including design, technology, content, and marketing.
+The website development plan involves strategizing all the aspects of the website including design, technology, content, and marketing.
 Based on the information gathered and analyzed in the last stage, informed decisions are made about the structure and features of the website.